persapiens/Course/Workshops/CM.md

 Some errors you may receive:

+Init should initiatiate a download of the box, if not, you can manually add it as follows:

+    vagrant box add precise32 http://files.vagrantup.com/precise32.box

+If you see:

+> No usable default provider could be found for your system.
+> Vagrant relies on interactions with 3rd party systems, known as "providers", to provide Vagrant with resources to run development environments.
+Examples are VirtualBox, VMware, Hyper-V.

+Then make sure to install a virtual machine system,  [e.g. VirtualBox](https://www.virtualbox.org/wiki/Downloads).

+    vagrant up

 > The guest machine entered an invalid state while waiting for it to boot.
 In Virtual Box, can see: "Failed to load VMMR0.r0 (VERR_VMM_SMAP_BUT_AC_CLEAR)."

 * Latest version of Mac OS/laptops may have trouble with current VirtualBox release.
 Instead, download one of the [test builds](https://www.virtualbox.org/wiki/Testbuilds).

+* If you change your Vagrantfile, and not seeing a change (public ip address), then you need to run `vagrant reload` so that it can reboot machine and read config file.

+* If you have trouble connecting to your node, simply run `ssh -i keys/node0.key 10.139.67.140` to make sure you can even ssh into your machine.
+Make sure you're using private version of key, and it has chmod 500 permissions.

+* If you have trouble getting a second ip, e.g., the node's ip, make sure you've properly bridged your connection.
+Inside the VM, you can't talk to the other VM's localhost, or even your hosts ip address (unless you've setup port forwarding).
+You need to allocate a ip address just for the node that is visible to everyone on your host machine, so you can see it while you're in the ansible VM.
+Incidentally, you know ssh-ing into the node machine can work, because you did `vagrant ssh` to get in the first place.

 > ImportError: Cannot find module runner